Westin St. Francis Hotel

 Today, the hotel is still standing and plays temporary home to hundreds of guests every night.
 It is known not for rape scandals anymore - or for the dozens of United Nations delegations that the place hosted throughout the mid-20th century - but for the restored details.
 A master clock in the lobby was the first in the Western United States, for example.

 Since 1938 all of the coins that are passed into the hands of hotel employees by guests are laundered in a special machine.
 This service was introduced in order to avoid dirt spots on the white gloves that the ladies wore around the Westin St. Francis and has been kept going ever since.
-The Westin St. Francis even employees an individual specifically to wash the coins; this might be the only legally working professional money laundered in the world.
+The Westin St. Francis even employs an individual specifically to wash the coins; this might be the only legally working professional money laundered in the world.

 Follow us on Twitter to get the latest on the world's hidden wonders.